B.S., Northeastern University; M.A., Ph. D., Boston University

 Visiting Lecturer in Physics

-Theoretical physicists focused on foundations of general relativity, quantum field theory, and quantum mechanics.
+Theoretical physicists focused on foundations of general relativity and quantum gravity

 My research is driven by a quest for physically motivated set of observables for general relativity and a quantum theory of general relativity.
 While strictly speaking I do physics, my work is influenced by philosophy and history of general relativity and quantum field theory, especially the foundational questions.
 For my PhD work, I studied conformal and projective structures, which led me to develop the framework of Unimodular Conformal and Projective Relativity (UCPR), an alternative formulation of the general theory of relativity.
 Currently, I am working on applying this formalism to various physical phenomena.